-The Office of Veteran Affairs can answer any questions you have about applying for educational benefits.
+The Veteran Services Office can answer any questions you have about applying for educational benefits.
 Your personal resource is:

 Veteran Affairs Program Coordinator

 Wendy is very familiar with the new Post 9/11 GI Bill and has knowledge of the various educational benefits for which you may be eligible.
-Please note that while the GI Bill may cover the $250 enrollment deposit, it does not cover the $55 application fee to apply for admission to Western.
+Please note that while the GI Bill may cover the $280 enrollment deposit, it does not cover the $60 application fee to apply for admission to Western.
+Students who are applying for one of Western's Extended Education programs may be eligible for a special tuition rate.

 Your admissions representative